How To Calculate The Slope Of A Perpendicular Line

 The principles of perpendicular lines and their slopes remain foundational, but their application continues to evolve with technological advancements.

 • Computer Graphics: In computer graphics and game development, calculating perpendicular lines is essential for creating realistic images and simulations.
-For instance, normal vectors, which are perpendicular to surfaces, are used in lighting calculations to determine how light interacts with objects.
+Here's a good example: normal vectors, which are perpendicular to surfaces, are used in lighting calculations to determine how light interacts with objects.

-• Robotics: Robots use perpendicular lines and angles to navigate and interact with their environment.
+• Robotics: Robots use perpendicular lines and angles to work through and interact with their environment.
 Ensuring that robotic arms move precisely along perpendicular axes is critical for tasks like assembly and manufacturing.

 • Civil Engineering: Civil engineers use these principles extensively in designing roads, bridges, and buildings.
 Ensuring that structures are perpendicular to the ground or to other structures is crucial for stability and safety.